 See: What you should not do if you receive a bank demand for payment on a personal guarantee

-We have found that customers who thought the bank might be fair with them only find out they were wrong after they have totally compromised their position - it’s too late then - as they are financially crippled and victims to the banks relentless asset stripping.
+We have found that customers who thought the bank might be fair with them only find out they were wrong after they have totally compromised their position - then it’s too late - as they are financially crippled, victims to the banks relentless asset stripping.

 Then also see: 2019 - Trust Pilot Reviews for Financial Ombudsman Service

 The danger then, is that not being able to pay a demand is not a defence and unfortunately, a great many people do not understand just how much information is easily available to banks about you and your finances.
 Banks have a very reliable network to search for your financial information and your asset position once they have ‘issued’ you with a demand.
 The Demand on you is a legal requirement and a necessity which then allows the bank to search for your assets and collect all such information about you - on which the bank will then rely.

 The bank will also have quite detailed bank notes taken from what you have told them during your various conversations - all important financial information which concerns both you and your family will have been recorded.
 Just think about what you have told the bank in what you thought were ‘off the cuff’ and personal ‘chats’ - you may be surprised by the notes that have been recorded by them.

 When IBAS has been tasked with assisting solicitors in claims involving business banking debts and personal guarantees we have been allowed access to bank internal files as part of the ‘discovery process’.
 The ‘internal notes’ recorded many very small details on the customer and their family including assets and property and possible inheritance claims.
 All of value to the bank in seeking payment for a debt claim.